U.S. GOVERNMENT & POLITICS (Online)

 • Design, plan and implement an AP U.S. Government and Politics course.

-• Develop a familiarity with the components and content of the Course and Exam Description (CED) binder and make connections to the Curricular Requirements.
+• Develop familiarity with the components and content of the Course and Exam Description (CED) and make connections to the Curricular Requirements.

-• Develop a curriculum, including activities and assessments, for all units, topics and skills of the course.
+• Develop a curriculum, including activities and assessments, for all units, topics and skills included in the course.

 • Devise or revise a syllabus to align with course requirements.